-Here you will find archived newsletter articles that I have written and sent out to subscribers about all kind of topics ranging from nutrition guidelines and recipes to my favorite strength exercises in the gym.
-I'm always up for suggestions, so hit up my contact page if you have topic ideas for a future edition or want to subscribe!
+Here you will find articles and videos that I have written and sent out to subscribers in the past about all kind of topics ranging from nutrition guidelines and recipes to my favorite strength exercises in the gym.
+I'm always up for suggestions, so hit up my contact page if you have topic ideas for a future edition or want to subscribe.
 Hope you enjoy!

 When I'm in the middle of a tough training cycle, I wake up feeling SO hungry.
 Depending on the day, I eat one of the following with at least one cup of hot coffee with a little milk.
 Most days I have oatmeal and coffee while checking emails etc, then go for my first run.
 By the time I get done with my pre-run and post-run activities, (drills, stretching, rehab exercises), I'm hungry again so I'll have some avocado toast for brunch.
 Need something grab and go?
 I've got you covered there too!

 Photos of Summer 2017

 Summer 2017 in Photos